-The Firewater 100K, 50K, 100K Relay (new!) and 50K Relay take place on the East Lakeshore Trail on the east coast of the Tellico Reservoir.
-Firewater is the first and only event to utilize this trail system end-to-end.
+The Firewater 100K, 50K, 100K Relay and 50K Relay all take place on the East Lakeshore Trail on the east coast of the Tellico Reservoir.
+Firewater was the first event to utilize this trail system end-to-end.
 We have The Watershed Association of the Tellico Reservoir (WATeR) to thank for these wonderful, well-maintained, and very runnable trails.

 course starts at Wildcat Pointe (#10), runs all the way north to the Canal Branch Trailhead (#1) turns around and returns all the way back to the finish line at Wildcat Pointe (#10).